Town crier: Britain

 Belman at the Cross … Reads publicly a proclamation in the Mayor's name, commanding all persons in the City to be of peaceable and civil behaviour, not to walk around the Streets or Rows at unreasonable hours of night.

 Salmon fishing season was also closed by the bellman.

 The term "Posting A Notice" comes from the act of the town crier, who having read his message to the townspeople, would attach it to the door post of the local inn.
 Some newspapers took the name "The Post" for this reason.

 Town criers were protected by law, as they sometimes brought bad news such as tax increases.
 Anything done by the town crier was done in the name of the ruling monarch and harming a town crier was considered to be treason.
 The phrase "don't shoot the messenger" was a real command.

 There are two organisations representing town criers including the Ancient and Honourable Guild of Town Criers and Loyal Company of Town Criers.

 A copy of a royal proclamation announcing the dissolution of the Parliament of the United Kingdom is delivered by hand from the Privy Council Office to Mansion House in the City of London.
 It is then read out by the Common Crier of the City on the steps of the Royal Exchange in the heart of the City, having been handed to him by the Common Serjeant of the City, ahead of the proclamation also being read out in the London boroughs.

 Beetty Dick (1693–1773) was a woman town crier in Dalkeith, Midlothian, Scotland, in the mid 18th century, succeeded by three further women town criers.

-North America
+Americas

 There have been town criers in North America ever since Europeans have been coming to the continent, and the First Nations peoples including the Nakota and Comanches have had the eyapaha (village crier).
 There are records throughout the 16th century of town criers in Mexico, Peru, and Panama.
 During the 1830s and 40s Halifax, Nova Scotia had as many as four in the city.
 All through the American Colonies and beyond, such as Santa Fe, New Mexico; Boston, Massachusetts and Stamford, Connecticut had criers during the mid 17th century.
 In some places, the office of town crier persisted into the early 20th century.
 At least as recently as 1904, Los Angeles and several adjacent towns had official town criers.